sebastiangraf/perclipse/README.md

 ##How to install Perclipse

+* Install over Eclipse Marketplace, just search for "Perclipse" OR
-* Get the lastest jar over Github OR
+* Get the lastest jar over Github and install by hand OR
 * Get the latest release over the Update Site (http://disy.github.com/perclipse/)

 ##How to run Perclipse